apiserver.config.openshift.io

 Scheduling on each worker node is disabled as the change is being applied.

-To change the low profile to medium or change the medium to low, edit the node.config
+To change the medium profile to default or change the default to medium, edit the node.config

 object and set the spec.workerLatencyProfile